jassics/learn-linux-commands/README.md

-# learn-linux-commands
+# Learn Linux Commands with examples
-Learn Linux Commands with examples useful for developers, system admin, security folks
+Learn Linux Commands with examples which are useful for developers, system admin, security folks and other tech professionals.